Your cart is currently empty!

-Cupping developed over time from the original use of the hollowed animal horns to drain toxins out of snakebites and skin lesions.
+The art of cupping developed over time from the original use of hollowed animal horns to drain toxins out of snakebites and skin pustules.
 Horns evolved into bamboo cups, which were eventually replaced by glass.
-Therapeutic applications evolved with the refinement of the cup itself, and with the cultures that employed cupping as a health care technique.
+Therapeutic applications evolved with the refinement of the cup itself and with the cultures that employed cupping as a health care technique.

-From the Egyptians, cupping was introduced to the Greeks and eventually spread to ancient cultures in many countries of Europe and even the Americas.
+From the Egyptians, cupping was introduced to the Greeks, and it eventually spread to ancient cultures of many European countries and even the Americas.

 European and American doctors still widely used cupping into the late 1800’s.
 Up to this time, cupping was usually “wet cups” or bleeding cups.
 The technique now became bloodless, yet no less effective.
 Research papers on the subject written in Europe during the 19th century addressed dry cupping only.

 A collaborative effort between China and Russia confirmed the clinical applications of cupping therapy.
 Foundation of official use in Chinese hospitals.

 After suffering injuries and health-related issues as a result of an accident, ACE founder Anita J. Shannon begins utilizing the ancient art of Chinese cupping therapy.
 Wanting to bridge the divide between ancient and modern healthcare, Anita creates the theories and techniques that form the foundation of ACE Massage Cupping and MediCupping VacuTherapies.
 ACE VacuTherapies is created, which combines ancient Chinese cupping techniques with modern medical massage therapy.